chafiq1992/whatsapp-last/README.md

 `data/whatsapp_messages.db`.
 The directory is created automatically if it does not exist.

+### Bootstrapping the first admin agent

+Fresh deployments start with an empty `agents` table.
+To avoid a chicken-and-egg where creating agents requires an admin login, you can bootstrap an initial admin user via environment variables:

+- `BOOTSTRAP_ADMIN_USERNAME`
+- `BOOTSTRAP_ADMIN_PASSWORD`
+- `BOOTSTRAP_ADMIN_NAME` (optional)

+If these are set and the `agents` table is empty, the backend will create that admin user on startup.

 To use PostgreSQL instead of SQLite, set the `DATABASE_URL` environment variable to a valid connection string.
 When this variable is present the backend will use `asyncpg` to communicate with PostgreSQL.